Computer Networking Chapter 2 (Layer 3-4)

 Recall that layer 2 relies on MAC address.
 Layer 3 however, relies on IP addresses.

 IP (internet protocol) address: It identifies a device on a local network and operates at level 3 of the OSI model.
-Unlike MAC addresses that are permanently embedded in NICs, they are configured in a device's operating system (including switches).
+Unlike MAC addresses that are permanently embedded in NICs, they are configured in any layer 3-supported device's operating system (i.e. PCs, switches, routers).

 All IP addresses consist of two parts: